splunk/public-o11y-docs/get-started/service-description.rst

 Splunk distributions of OpenTelemetry instrumentation
 -----------------------------------------------------------

 The Splunk distributions of OpenTelemetry instrumentation are open-source software agents and libraries that can instrument back-end applications and front-end experiences for Splunk APM and Splunk RUM.
-Setup, configuration, transformation, and sending data from the instrumentation agents and librarios is your responsibility, including maintaining version compatibility and installing, configuring, and managing automatic and manual instrumentations.
+Setup, configuration, transformation, and sending data from the instrumentation agents and libraries is your responsibility, including maintaining version compatibility and installing, configuring, and managing automatic and manual instrumentations.
 See :ref:`get-started-application` and :ref:`rum-gdi` for more information.

 Ingest API endpoints
 -------------------------------------------------------------